-The estate has existed since 1994 and has become known as La Face Cachée de la Pomme, the cradle of ice cider in the world.
+The estate has existed since 1994 and has become known as La Face Cachée de la Pomme, known as the birth place of ice cider in the world.

-The founding couple are still present and deeply rooted in the local land of Quebec and contemporary life.
+The founding couple are still present and deeply rooted in the local terroir of Quebec and contemporary life.

-Verger Hemmingford grows its own apples, processes, auctions and bottles on site.
+Verger Hemmingford grows its own apples, processes, cans and bottles on site.